AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 How is AI in QA different from AI test automation?

 AI test automation (mabl, Testim, Applitools) is one of nine QA categories.
-AI in QA also covers defect prediction, risk-based prioritization, AI code review, performance, security, accessibility, test data, observability, and chaos engineering.
+AI quality assurance also covers defect prediction, risk-based prioritization, AI code review, performance, security, accessibility, test data, observability, and chaos engineering.
 Our AI-driven testing guide covers the automation slice; this guide covers the other eight layers.

 What does the EU AI Act require from QA teams?